Tips for Personal Injury Accident Claims in Dubai

 Get a Medical Report

-For personal injury, accident claims you need to submit a medical report.
+You need to submit a medical report for personal injury or accident claims.
 You need to be assessed by a certified healthcare physician who can then make a medical report of your injuries and the treatment you were given in the hospital.
 This report will ease the claims process as well.

 Take Photographic Evidence

-Though the police will come up with their own report it doesn’t hurt to take photographic evidence of your own of the collision as soon as it happens. maybe you’ll get some evidence that the police might miss if they are delayed by a few minutes to get to the location.
+Though the police will come up with their report, it doesn’t hurt to take photographic evidence of your own of the collision as soon as it happens.
+Maybe you’ll get some evidence that the police might miss if they are delayed by a few minutes to get to the location.

 Get Witness Reports